solus-project/budgie-desktop/README.md

 *budgie-panel:*

-GTK3 "panel" application.
-Supports task switching, has a menu, a simple "clock", and a battery indicator.
-Customisable applet support coming soon.
+Plugin based panel.
+Users/developers can provide their own custom applets, which are fully integrated.
+They can be moved, added, removed again, and even broken!

 *budgie-session:*

-Tiny C "session" program, simply starts the aforementioned programs and tries not to die.
-Has simple facility to stop the session via the command:
+Session management binary, keeps stuff running.
+Supports some really uninteresting things like GSettings start conditions and desktop environment based OnlyStartIn entries.

     budgie-session --logout

 *budgie-run-dialog:*

-A utility that enables you to quickly launch applications by their executable path without having to use the terminal or menu
+A utility that enables you to quickly launch applications by their executable path without having to use the terminal or menu.
+Normally a program starts because of this.

 *Dependencies:*